 Yes, all of our Returning Riders receive 5% off return bookings, as well as great merchandise rewards such as jerseys, jackets and bike bags via our loyalty program.

-With a few exceptions, all of our guides are locals who live, work and play in the regions where they guide.
+All of our guides are locals who live, work and play in the regions where they guide.
 They are some of the friendliest, most professional guides you'll meet in the industry and take great pride in showing you the awesome riding and culture of their home region.
 Their local knowledge, enthusiasm, and passion are your ticket to an unforgettable experience.
 On most trips, you will have two guides: a lead guide and an assistant guide,

 Yes!
 If you're interested in purchasing a trip for a friend or loved one, simply let us know when making your booking and we'll provide you with a gift package that you can give to the recipient.